avine/formation-angular-base/doc/course/public/07_signals.md

 count.update((c) => c + 1);
 ```

-😉 *Another signal is the `linkedSignal`, but its study goes beyond the scope of this course*
+😉 *Another signal is the `linkedSignal`, but it is beyond the scope of this course*

 <!-- separator-vertical -->